We know how pesky it can be to find the right-sized bra for maternity and nursing.

 - Check your straps: Once again, do the two-finger test, but make sure the straps aren’t digging into your shoulders.
 Wider straps will be more supportive.
 It’s also worth it to see if the straps are adjustable because they will come in handy if your boobs are growing during or after pregnancy.

-- Back closure: Some sports bras will come with back closure.
+- Back closure: Some sports bras will come with a back closure.
 This can help get a more proper fit than a compression or combination sports bra that doesn’t have one.

 Maternity/Nursing Bras vs. Regular Bras